Redderpears/phnx_io_ros/README.md

 ### Params

-- `wheel_base`: Wheelbase of the kart, should match both sim and real life
+- `wheel_base`: Wheelbase of the kart, it should match both sim and real life

 ### Misc